MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Create connections

+> [!NOTE]
-**Note:** You must create a connection for each system that you will work with.
+> You must create a connection for each system that you will work with.

 1. Go to the PowerApps site at <https://web.powerapps.com>.
 1. Click **Connections**.